jeremycohoe/cisco-ios-xe-programmability-lab-day0-guestshell-guestshare/README.md

 ## Guestshell

-In this section we will look at IOS XE's on-box Linux container and its capabilities.
-We will see how to enable it, how to use it to run Python scripts, and how to integrate it NETCONF API
+In this section we will look at Guestshell: IOS XE's on-box Linux container and its capabilities.
+We will see how to enable it, how to use it to run Python scripts, and how to integrate it with the NETCONF API

 ## Enable Guestshell